hkzorman/anpc/roadmap.md

 	- [ ] Add debug tool
 	    - [x] See current program instructions
 	    - [ ] Ability to execute user-selected
-	    - [ ] See instruction arguments
+	    - [x] See instruction arguments
-	    - [ ] Be able to see the "program" and "data" data structures
+	    - [x] Be able to see the "program" and "data" data structures
 - [ ] Translate all built-in programs to anpc-script

 ### Version 1.0.0
+- [ ] Programming API
+	- [ ] Support optional arguments with default values for instructions and programs
 - [ ] Movement
 	- [ ] Support precision jumping
 - [ ] Programming API